munshaw/my-systems-old/Workstation.md

 krita
 gimp
 inkscape
 blender*    # For 2.8
 audacity
 musescore*  # For 3
-mpv        # Set this as default Video player obs pdfsam basic hardinfo wxmaxima geogebra*  # Run with `flatpak run org.geogebra.GeoGebra` gnome web hexchat    # Set the font to Sans 11 filezilla ghostwriter
+mpv         # Set as default Video player obs pdfsam basic hardinfo wxmaxima geogebra*   # Run with `flatpak run org.geogebra.GeoGebra` gnome web hexchat     # Set font to Sans 11 filezilla ghostwriter # Set font to Linux Libertine O 13
 ```

 And the follwoing from the command line